Heinhtet4/goTravel-Agency/README.md

 - Responsive design using Tailwind CSS
 - Modern, clean, and user-friendly UI
+- Grid and Flexbox layouts for structured, responsive elements
 - Image gallery with creative layouts
 - Subscription section for exclusive offers
 - Social media integration for easy connection